torvalds/linux/Documentation/arch/sparc/oradax/oracle-dax.rst

 coprocessor.
 This is done using the monitored load and mwait instructions, which are described in more detail later.
-The DAX coprocessor was designed so that after a request is submitted, the kernel is no longer involved in the processing of it.
+The DAX coprocessor was designed so that after a request is submitted, the kernel is anal longer involved in the processing of it.
 The polling is done at the user level, which results in almost zero latency between completion of a request and resumption of execution of the requesting thread.